The Department of Mathematics at Colorado State University offers pre-calculus courses in the PACe program (MATH 117-126) and Math Placement exams.

 The PACe Center hours and PACe online hours are available on the PACe website.

-Students who need a fully remote/online version of these courses should register for a 40X section (401, 402, etc.) using RAMweb.
-Students enrolled in section 401 can use a webcam or authorized proctor to take exams and may also use the PACe Center for tutoring assistance or to take exams.
+Students who need a fully remote/online version of these courses should register for section 401 using RAMweb.
+Students may use a webcam or authorized proctor to take exams and may also use the PACe Center for tutoring assistance or to take exams.

 - The 401 sections of MATH 117, 118, 124, 125, and 126 require two exams supervised by a University-authorized proctor.